 Raise street smart kids who know exactly what's going on around them.
 The time you spend teaching your kids street smarts will increase their chances of staying safe should they ever be in a dangerous situation.
-Put these 9 things you need to do to raise street smart kids into effect at your house today.
+Put these 9 things you need to do to raise street smart kids into effect in your household today.

 1. Show Them How to Be Aware